Lebanon:Operations of the Islamic Resistance on Sunday, Augu...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 1:35 p.m. the Birket Risha Site with artillery shells, scoring direct hits.
+- The Islamic Resistance fighters at 10:50 a.m. a gathering of “Israeli” troops at the Birket Risha Site with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighter targeted at 1:55 p.m. the Al-Manara Site with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted at 11:10 a.m. a gathering of “Israeli” troops at the vicinity of the “Mattat” Barracks with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighter targeted at 3:35 p.m.
-Al-Malikiyya Site with artillery shells, scoring direct hits.
+- The Islamic Resistance fighter targeted at 12:45 p.m. the espionage equipment at the Al-Malikiyya Site with an offensive drone, scoring a direct hit and destroying the equipment.

-- And in retaliation for the "Israeli" aggression and assassination in the village of Beit Lif as well as the injuring of civilians, the Islamic Resistance fighter targeted a building used by “Israeli” troops at the at the Al-Manara Site with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 3:05 p.m. the espionage equipment at the Ruwaisat Al-Alam Site in the occupied Lebanese Kfarchouba Hills with the appropriate weapons, scoring direct hits and destroying the equipment.

+- The Islamic Resistance fighters targeted at 4:22 p.m. the Ruwaisat Al-Alam Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.

+- The Islamic Resistance fighters targeted a gathering point for “Israeli” troops in the Al-Malikiyya Site with an offensive drone, scoring a direct hit.

+- The Islamic Resistance fighters targeted at 7:20 p.m. a gathering of “Israeli” troops in the “Jordeikh” [Al-Jerdah] Site with artillery shells, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}